Night Monster: Cast

+Production

+The working title for the film was 'House of Mystery'.
+Production started on July 6, 1942, and ended at the end of the same month.

 Release

+The film was released in the United States on October 23, 1942.

+The Hairy Hands And Feet Which Kurt Ingston Materializes Are the Same Makeup and Props Used in The Wolf Man [1941] Created By Jack Pierce.

 Home media

 The film was released on VHS by Universal Studios Home Entertainment on August 8, 1995.
 The studio would release the film for the first time on DVD September 13, 2009 as a part of its two-disk "Universal Horror: Classic Movie Archive".
 It was later released by Willette Acquisition Corporation on March 17, 2015.

+The film was released on Blu-ray by Eureka Entertainment in the UK in 2023 as part of a two-disk compilation of Universal films called Creeping Horror, with a commentary track by Kim Newman and Jonathan Rigby.

 Reception

 The New York Times gave the film a negative review, calling it "tedious and fantastic".

 Author and film critic Leonard Maltin awarded the film two and a half out of four stars, calling it an "intriguing grade-B thriller".

 On his website Fantastic Movie Musings and Ramblings, Dave Sindelar called it one of his favorites among Universal's minor horror films, commending the film's use of sound as being quite effective.
 Craig Butler from Allmovie wrote, "there's a lot that's wrong with Night Monster -- but there's also a fair amount of pleasure to be had from this admittedly-second tier Universal horror flick, especially for those who can't get enough of this kind of picture."
 Graeme Clark from The Spinning Image gave the film 6/10 stars, calling it "[a] minor but not unenjoyable chiller".
 TV Guide awarded the film 2/5 stars, stating that the film was only "Somewhat creepy".